-North Atlantic right whales are facing extinction largely because they get entangled in fishing gear, including lobster trap lines.
-These lines, which connect a buoy at the surface to traps hundreds of feet down on the seafloor, get tangled and dragged by whales as they swim by.
-The right whale population has only 500 members remaining worldwide , 4.3 of whom die annually on average , and an estimated 83% of whom have experienced entanglement .
+North Atlantic Right Whales (NARW) are facing extinction largely because they get entangled in fishing gear, including lobster trap lines.
+These lines, which connect a buoy at the surface to traps hundreds of feet down on the seafloor, are so long that whales swimming through get caught.
+The NARW population has only 500 members remaining worldwide , 4.3 of whom die annually on average , and an estimated 83% of whom have experienced entanglement .
 Entanglement not only kills whales, but also renders female survivors less likely to reproduce; calving rates have dropped by 40% since 2010, and there is concern the species may not recover .
-There is clear evidence that lobster traps have a significant impact on the right whale population: 80% of right whale entanglements over 30 years have been due to non-mobile pots and nets , and Maine is simultaneously one of the right whale’s primary habitats and a lobster fishing mecca.
-If right whales are to avoid extinction, Maine urgently needs a solution that lobstermen, regulators, and conservationists can agree on.
+There is clear evidence that lobster traps have a significant impact on the NARW population: 80% of NARW entanglements over 30 years have been due to non-mobile pots and nets .
+New England is both a lobster fishing mecca and one of the right whale’s primary habitats.
+If we are going to avoid the extinction of the NARWs, the industry urgently needs a solution that fishermen, regulators, and conservationists can agree on.
 More broadly, marine debris entanglements affect more than 200 species worldwide, with the majority of pinniped and cetacean entanglements resulting from encounters with actively fished gear, like lobster traps .
-A solution to the particular problem of right whale killings in Maine would inform scaled development of entanglement prevention worldwide. * References available upon request.
+A solution to the problem of NARW entanglements in New England would inform scaled development to prevent whale-entanglement worldwide. * References available upon request.

-The LobsterLift is a lineless, self-surfacing, modular lobster trap retrieval system.
-Traps utilizing the LobsterLift sit entirely on the seafloor, never extend a line to the surface, and raise themselves only when needed.
-This eliminates the possibility of entanglement.
-In order to retrieve a trawl, a lobsterman sends an acoustic signal from a tracker on their boat to a module attached to their trawl.
+LobsterLift is a lineless, self-surfacing, modular lobster trap retrieval system.
+Traps utilizing LobsterLift sit entirely on the seafloor without requiring a line to the surface, and are raised when needed, thus eliminating the danger of whale entanglement.
+To retrieve a trawl (set of traps), a fisherman sends an acoustic signal from a tracker on the boat to a module attached to the trawl.
 The module then releases air from a tank to inflate an attached balloon.
-The balloon increases in size until it can buoy the trawl to the surface, where it is retrieved per usual.
-Critically, our technology enables lobstermen to keep fishing the way they always have – important for encouraging adoption.
-The LobsterLift provides several benefits over existing techniques.
-Locations plotted on a mobile application allow lobstermen to recover their traps more easily than with line-based techniques.
-In addition, the LobsterLift can aid regulators in optimizing use of marine resources while preventing overfishing.
-Because the LobsterLift is location-aware, it can generate a map of all currently-placed trawls.
-This ensures that lobstermen can maintain their fishing territories without physical markers, which enables them to continue self-regulating and which can also be a monitoring tool for regulatory authorities.
+The balloon increases in size until it can float the trawl to the surface where the traps are retrieved, removed of their catch, and re-baited.
+In addition to helping to protect the endangered NARW, the LobsterLift provides several other benefits compared to existing techniques.
+The tracker on the boat can gauge signal strength from the module to triangulate its specific location.
+Locations plotted on a mobile application allow fishermen to recover their traps more easily than with line-based techniques.
+The LobsterLift also will aid regulators in optimizing use of marine resources while preventing overfishing.
+Because LobsterLift is location-aware, it can generate a real-time map of current trawls.
+This ensures that fishermen can maintain their fishing territories without physical markers, which enables them to continue self-regulating and can also be a monitoring tool for regulatory authorities.

 We assume that the device can be engineered so that false positives for inflation triggers are near impossible.
 This amounts to rigorous testing and good software engineering.